machineinteractive/monsters_and_mushrooms/README.md

 # Monsters and Mushrooms

-Copywrite 2007 Donald E. Llopis (llopis.don@gmail.com)
+Copyright 2007 Don E. Llopis

 A Python + Pygame based remake of the Atari arcade version of Millipede.